About Tuition CAP and Freeze

 What is the Generations Fund for Educational Excellence?

 The Generations Fund for Educational Excellence is a Federation CJA initiative, aimed at preserving and strengthening Jewish identity in Montreal, primarily among our youth.
-The premise behind this endowment fund is that a strong Jewish identity is the key to ensuring an active and vibrant Jewish community in Montreal for generations to come.
+The premise behind this initiative is that a strong Jewish identity is the key to ensuring an active and vibrant Jewish community in Montreal for generations to come.
 Click here to find out more about the Generations Fund.

 Will my information be kept confidential?